 Don’t think the reign of the mega-resort is over, however.
 Far from it.
 The historic Sahara hotel, shuttered in 2011, will be reborn as a 1,600-room SLS Las Vegas after a $415 million dollar renovation.
 And the long-stalled Echelon mega-resort project will now morph into another large-scale affair; a 3,500-key Resorts World with the staggering price tag of $2 billion dollars.

-Look for THE LINQ to begin a multi-phase this December through early 2014.
-The promenade and Delano are targeting an opening of early to mid-2014.
-SLS expects to welcome its first guests in the autumn of 2014 while Resorts World won’t arrive until 2016.
+Look for THE LINQ to conclude a multi-phase opening in early 2014.
+The promenade at New York-New York and Monte Carlo will be fully revealed by mid-2014.
+The Cromwell will debut May 21, 2014.
+SLS will welcome its first guests August 29, 2014 while Resorts World won’t arrive until 2016.

 Virgin Atlantic operates daily direct flights to Las Vegas from London Gatwick.